ariutti/ariutti.github.io/articles/scumm_first/2017-07-12-scumm-if-you-know-it-you-love-it.md

 Futhermore, even if the core of the project were initially focoused on LucasArts SCUMM games solely, as ScummVM name suggests, now ScummVM is huge and integrates a lot of game interpreters from other good-old-days software houses like _Sierra_, _Revolution Software_, _Activision_, _Coktel Vision_ and more, and it is growing every day.

 ScummVM exists thanks to the collaboration of hundreds of developers and adventure games enthusiasts.
 As said before and shown on the following video, the project contains the code of a huge amount of different game interpreters of the "_graphical adventure_" game genre.
-ScummVM also contains code from other software projects which were born indipendently like the **Munt** project **[e]**, used to emulate the Rolant MT-32 sound card and its typical sounds.
+ScummVM also contains code from other software projects which were born indipendently like the **Munt** project **[e]**, used to emulate the Roland MT-32 sound card and its typical sounds.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/iZpf15F3ink" allowfullscreen></iframe>